Game Day Nutrition [Ultimate Athlete Guide]

 What are your favorite game day foods?

-Steph Magill, MS, RD, CD, FAND has over 20 years in public health and nutrition experience.
-As a performance nutritionist, Stephanie specializes in sports nutrition and provides simple and actionable information so that athletes can be well fueled for high performance on and off the field.
+Stephanie Magill, MS, RD, CD, FAND has over 22 years of experience in public health and nutrition.
+As a performance registered dietitian nutritionist, Stephanie specializes in sports nutrition and provides simple and actionable information so that athletes can be well fueled for high performance on and off the field.
 Stephanie has a Master’s Degree in Nutrition and is a Fellow of the Academy of Nutrition and Dietetics.